The Partners of Detective Logan

 Logan often argues with Cerreta, but he will bow to his partner's point of view, especially when dealing with the D.A.s.

 Detective Lennie Briscoe (played by the gentlemanly Jerry Orbach) is Logan's mirror-self.
 He IS Logan, all grown-up and divorced.
 They not only have similar builds (tall and lanky), they share similar views of the world.
 They are also similar in their sometimes inappropriate, non-PC behavior.
 Logan, who never warms to his partners immediately, has a harder time warming to Briscoe than to the others mostly due to Briscoe's blunt-speak.
-(Briscoe is more diplomatic than Logan gives him credit for; although he knows Cerreta won't be returning to duty, he allows Logan to figure this out in his own time.)
+(Briscoe is more diplomatic than Logan gives him credit for; although he knows Cerreta won't be returning to duty, he allows Logan to figure this reality out in his own time.)

 When Logan becomes part of the Major Case squad (Law & Order: Criminal Intent), he gets two partners in succession.
 His first, Detective Carolyn Barek (Anabella Sciorra) is an interesting character but ultimately not a good mirror to Logan (Noth).